It makes complete sense, why do I want to have a Windows Desktop for? Answer: It depends on the role and profile, ex:

 - Active Directory Integration.
 Why would I need to manage a new set of users?
 Much better to extend my AD, and assign the users from it.

-- Provide Persistent Storage for the user sessions, again if AD is in place, permission would be easy, mapping My Folder to S3, why not.
+- Provide Persistent Storage for the user sessions, again if an AD was in place, permission would be easy, mapping My Folder to S3, why not.

 That is it.